 you're ready to deploy, you can sign up for free.

 If your production web application is for non-commercial use only, you can keep using the free tier as long as you stay within the limits.
 You can find the acceptable uses and limits of each service tier on our homepage.
+Otherwise, we ask that you sign up for a paid plan.

 You can specify your API key via a query string parameter